 However, while I doubt whether public funding should be spent to cover the entire university education of wealthier students, I have significant reservations about the use of student loans to fund degree programmes.
 While it is true that a university degree has the effect of increasing the anticipated lifetime salaries of graduates, there is also now growing evidence that the size of average student (or graduate) debts in a number of developed countries is now such that many will struggle to meet repayments, and indeed many may conclude that the financial burdens they are carrying exceed their expectations of higher pay.

 Graduate debt statistics bear out this problem.
 In addition however there are now increasingly bizarre developments that highlight the issue.
 So for example the recent suggestion by Sue Rabbitt Roff, a senior research fellow at the University of Dundee, that it should be permissible for people to sell a kidney for transplant purposes was justified, inter alia, with the suggestion that this might be a useful way of paying off university loans.
 Equally alarming is the sudden rise of websites that offer ‘sugar babies’ to ‘sugar daddies’ – i.e. the offer by female students of ‘companionship’ or sex to older men in return for financial support while at university.
 While the websites in question are American, one of them claims to have over 200 Irish female students registered for these purposes.

 As the trend continues to have high tuition fees for students funded by loans, the consequences of this need to be considered carefully.
 It is not that loans are never appropriate, but rather that there needs to be a much more sophisticated assessment of when a loan is a viable funding method, or when the resulting debts will simply be unmanageable.
 This also means that access programmes need to be more than token in terms of students numbers.
-It is time to take the financial circumstances of students much more seriously.Explore posts in the same categories: higher education, students comment below, or link to this permanent URL from your own site.
+It is time to take the financial circumstances of students much more seriously.higher education, students comment below, or link to this permanent URL from your own site.